NINJA CPA Review | How to Finally Become a CPA in 5 Steps

 (On a side note, I am the only Top-5 CPA Review course instructor that will publicly list their scores) 😀

 Today, All I do is help people pass the CPA Exam.
 Every single day.
 For 12+ years.

 And…people have noticed.

-Investopedia has ranked my company (NINJA) a Top-5 CPA Review course since they started the list in 2021.
+Investopedia has ranked NINJA CPA Review a Top-5 CPA Review course since they started ranking courses.

-I've personally interacted with more CPA Candidates over the last 12 years than anyone else in the CPA Exam Review industry.
+I've personally interacted with more CPA Candidates over the last 12 years than all of the top 5 CPA Review course instructors combined.